MossieurPropre/PhotosAlbumExporter/README.md

 ## Context

 Having a 13k+ photos library, I wanted to export all of my photos keeping album structure as folders.
 It turned to be impossible as Photos.app crashes after exporting ~100 photos.
-So I made this scrtipt.
+So I made this script.

 ## What it does